-COLUMNS NAME EXPLANATION

-1 D Always a D.
+COLUMNS NAME EXPLANATION 1 D Always a D.

-fill out Colum ns 2-21 of the sources are specified for one field name, first card.
-Columns 2-21 of the re- name may be left blank.
-73 76
+Note: If more than three sources are specified for one field name, fill out Columns 2-21 of the first card.
+Columns 2-21 of the remaining cards for the field name may be left blank.

-2-7 Field Name Data field name.
+2-7 F iel d Name Data field name.
 8-10 Length Data field length, unedited.
 11-12 Decimal Length Number of decimal positions in data field.
 For numeric fields with no deci- mals, enter 00.
 For alphabetic or alphameric fields, leave blank.
 13, 16, 19 Status B, Z, N, or P (representing the status of the data field) in one, two or all three of these columns if a status is to be established.
 Otherwise, blank.
 14-15, 17-18, 20-21 Resulting Condition Used only in conjunction with the status columns.
 A unique two-digit number must represent each status specified.
 22-38 (First source of field) Information for the first source of the data field.
 22-24 Field Source One of six possible sources: Cxx, Dxx, Txx, PAG, SER, or RCT.

 COLUMNS NAME EXPLANATION 25 Numeric N to remove zone information from all positions of the source field except the units.
 M to convert from a single- character representation of month to the two-digit representation.
 Otherwise, blank.
-26-28 F iel d E n d Location of the units position of the field in the source record.
+26-28 Field End Location of the units position of the field in the source record.
 Blank if source is PAG, SER, or RCT.
+Refer to the Disk Update Function for Random Disk Files section for special use of these columns for the update function.
 29-31 Field Length Length of the source field if different from the data-field length.
 For a month- field conversion entry (M in Column 25), the characters used in the source field that represent the months of October, November, and December.
 Otherwise, blank.
-32 Operation Blank, A, S, $0, 0, 0$, D, and Y to describe the operation to be performed upon the source field.
+32 Operation Blank, A, S, $\overset{\dagger}{0}$, $\overset{\dagger}{0}$, D, and Y to describe the operation to be performed upon the source field.
 After the operation, the result is located in the data field.
 33-35, 36-38 Cond.
 One or two conditions to govern the occurrence of the operation specified in Column 32.
-If the operation is to be performed unconditionally, these columns are blank.
-Permissible entries are SB, SC, SD, F1-F6, resulting-condition numbers from the input sheet, resulting-condition numbers from other lines of the data sheet, and negations (an N in Columns 33 or 36) of these conditions.
-39-55, 56-72 (Other field sources) Information for the second and third field sources of the data field, if applicable.
+If the operation is to be per- formed unconditionally, these columns are blank.
+Permissible entries are SB, SC, SD, F1-F6, resulting-condition num- bers from the input sheet, resulting- condition numbers from other lines of the data sheet, and negations (an N in Columns 33 or 36) of these conditions.
+39 -55, 56-72 (Other field sources) Information for the second and third field sources of the data field, if applicable.
 The explanation of the columns for the first source applies to the corresponding columns of the second and third sources.
-73-75 (Blank) Must not be used.
+73 -75 (Blank) Must not be used.
 76-77 Page Page number, located in the upper right- hand corner of the sheet.
 78-80 Card Number Card Number.